evanallen13/Advanced-Database-Reference/README.md

 # All the Exercises from advanced database class book
-## -Section Exercises are Exercises in the book
-## -Practices are references built so I can go back and quickly look at examples of certain tasks
+## Practices are references built so I can go back and quickly look at examples of certain tasks
-## -Homeworks are self explanatory Homework assignments that I was assigned during the semester
+## Homeworks are self explanatory Homework assignments that I was assigned during the semester
+## Section Exercises are Exercises in the book
+### Section Exercises Table of contents: